 Fire permits can be purchased through the Township of Tiny Office, at 130 Balm Beach Road West, Perkinsfield (9:00 A.M. to 4:30 P.M.)
 Monday - Friday.

-They can also be purchased for $20.00 cash only at the 7 following locations during their regular business hours:
+They can also be purchased for $20.00 at the following locations during their regular business hours:

 1) T's SuperMarket, 345 rue Lafontaine Road West, Lafontaine

 2) Wyevale Jug City, 870 County Road 6 South, Wyevale

-3) Mailloux Jug City, 594 Champlain Road, North West Basin
+3) Mailloux General Store, 594 Champlain Road, North West Basin

 4) LA Hill Esso Station, 2 Lafontaine Road East, Lafontaine

 5) Elmvale Esso, 2236 County Road 92, Elmvale